 Nancy Rose

-Nancy Rose is the Charles P. Kindleberger Professor in the MIT Economics Department, where her research and teaching focus on industrial organization, competition policy, and the economics of regulation.
+Nancy Rose is the Charles P. Kindleberger Professor and former department head in the MIT Economics Department, where her research and teaching focus on industrial organization, competition policy, and the economics of regulation.
 Her recent research on the economic and legal foundations for more effective antitrust enforcement builds on her experience as the DAAG for Economic Analysis in the DOJ Antitrust Division from 2014 through 2016.
 She directed the National Bureau of Economic Research program in Industrial Organization from its inception in 1991 through 2014, and is a current NBER Research Associate.